GhostMinerPlus/edge/README.md

 # Edge
-A graph database using 'gasm' languiage
+A graph database using 'gasm' language

 # Quick start